-The electric blue ice caves in Vatnajökull glacier are one of Iceland’s greatest attractions; pictures and videos of them draw guests from around the world.
+The electric blue ice caves in Vatnajökull glacier are among Iceland’s greatest attractions; pictures and videos of them draw guests from around the world.

 They are only open for a few months of the year, and thankfully March is one of them.

-There are a number of spectacular cave tours running in the southeast, and most excursions that leave from Reykjavík go over two or three days, and stop by popular sites like Jökulsárlón glacier lagoon, and Skaftafell Nature Reserve.
+Several spectacular cave tours are running in the southeast, and most excursions that leave from Reykjavík go over two or three days and stop by popular sites like Jökulsárlón glacier lagoon and Skaftafell Nature Reserve.

 If you are already in the southeast, you can take a tour from Jökulsárlón to reach them.

-You'll need sturdy hiking boots, warm, waterproof clothing and an experienced guide in order to go ice-caving.
+You'll need sturdy hiking boots, warm, waterproof clothing, and an experienced guide to go ice-caving.

-It is imperative you do not try to explore one alone because it is extremely dangerous to navigate the glaciers without a trained guide.
+You must not explore one alone because it is extremely dangerous to navigate the glaciers without a trained guide.

 This 2-day tour is available through March and takes you to the South Coast and Jökulsárlón with Ice Caving and Northern Lights hunting

-"See the Northern Lights" is on the bucket list of many people travelling to Iceland.
+"See the Northern Lights" is on the bucket list of many people traveling to Iceland.
 Thankfully, it's still possible to see them in March.

-Whenever the sky is dark and clear and there's the right amount of solar activity, you have a great chance at spotting them.
+Whenever the sky is dark and clear, and there's the right amount of solar activity, you have a great chance of spotting them.

-The best way to capture the lights is by taking a Northern Lights tour, and there are a plethora of options if you're coming from Reykjavik.
+The best way to capture the lights is by taking a Northern Lights tour, and there are plenty of options if you're coming from Reykjavik.

-You can even take a boat tour out into Faxafloi bay, departing from Reykjavik harbour.
+You can even take a boat tour out into Faxafloi bay, departing from Reykjavik harbor.

-We don't recommend staying in Reykjavík if you want to see the Northern Lights because of light pollution.
+Staying in Reykjavík is not recommended if you want to see the Northern Lights because of light pollution.
 If you don’t want to go far from the city, you can take a cruise to Videy island to try and see them.

-Of course, you can also rent a car, and search for the Northern Lights yourself using the aurora forecast and cloud cover forecast as your guides.
-You should, of course, only be hunting in the dark hours, which can be seen below.
+Of course, you can also rent a car and search for the Northern Lights yourself using the aurora forecast and cloud cover forecast as your guides.
+You should, of course, only be hunting in the dark hours, seen below.

 See also: Understanding Time in Iceland

-Renting a car in Iceland in March is a little risky because the roads can still have snow and ice on them.
+Renting a car in Iceland in March is a little risky because the roads can still have snow and ice.
 However, it can be a great way to explore the country as long as you are comfortable driving in Iceland.

 Whale watching is a great year-round activity in Iceland.
 However, in March, the great whales begin to return from their summer breeding grounds.

-Even in the depths of winter, you can often spot pods of white-beaked dolphins and harbour porpoises
+Even in the depths of winter, you can often spot pods of white-beaked dolphins and harbor porpoises.

 Whale-watching is only available in three places in March.
 Most tours leave from the capital city in a standard whale watching boat as the weather is too volatile for smaller RIB boat vessels.
 You can, however, choose to combine your whale watching trip with a Northern Lights cruise.